12 Effective Home Remedies to Reduce Uric Acid Naturally

 What are the Diseases Caused by High Uric Acid?

-When uric acid levels remain high for a long time, it can lead to several health problems.
+When uric acid level remain high for a long time, it can lead to several health problem.
 Some of the most common conditions caused by high uric acid include:

-• Gout : A painful form of arthritis where uric acid crystals collect in the joints, often starting with the big toe.
-It causes intense pain, redness, and swelling.
+• Gout : Gout is a form of arthritis in which uric acid crystals are deposited in the joints, especially in the large toe, leading to severe pain, inflammation, and redness.

 What Escalates Uric Acid Levels?